decentra-co-in/stablebch/README.md

 Token ID: b846c3b06ca2a949f4f2fb5e91d8c742806849635f4f15d74ebb72e1c09bfe77

-- Buy/Sell at Gannium Telegram group (@ganniumtokengroup) by using MintBot, without any charges.
+- Buy/Sell at Gannium Telegram group (@ganniumtokengroup) by using ccTip Bot and MintBot, without any charges.
 After getting experience, **StableBCH** will be listed on memo.cash and other exchanges.

 - Buy from and Sell to other holders, or **StableBCH** promoter